ONature

 Our History - Milestones

 1969: After a vote of members, the Toronto Entomologists' Association (TEA) is established as an independent organization and welcomes members throughout Ontario.
 Today, the majority (57%) of our members are from outside the Greater Toronto area.
 Early TEA members were given a membership certificate, for which a shiny gold sticker was issued on membership renewal each year.
 The TEA also created crests for members to wear on jackets.
+Long-time members may enjoy perusing the membership lists from 1969 to 1986.

 1970: The TEA publishes its first annual seasonal summary of butterfly records from across Ontario.
 The series has been continued right up to the present day.
 Since moth records are included in some years, it is now called Ontario Lepidoptera.
 Over 2,600 pages of records have been published.
+A history of the seasonal summary from its origin to 2002 appeared on page 7 of the 2002 edition.

 1979: We become a member group of Ontario Nature, which is an umbrella organization for naturalists’ groups in Ontario.
 In 2010, our status changes to "provincial partner," reflecting our province-wide interests.